GusMuche/homebridge-zipabox-platform/README.md

 Evolution or correction :
 - [x] Change the check double to agree same UUID with different type
-- [x] Add a method to force cache reset at startut
 - [x] Check lux scale if correct
 - [x] Rewrite the parameter order to have something more clear and logic (sub division?)
 - [x] Manage possibility to have night mode with an alarm
+- [ ] Add a method to force cache reset at startup > still a part of accessory will not be deleted (why???)
-- [ ] Complete the documentation example (full example)
+- [ ] Complete the documentation example (full example with default parameter)
 - [ ] Reconnect to the box also if only noStatus is used
 - [ ] Force an "online" method with the use of StatusFault
 - [ ] Reset also the first accessory implemented